va-cloud-anesthesia/va-anesthesia-model/README.md

 **The VA Enterprise Anesthesia Model (VEAM) is a peer-reviewed, practice-driven, literature-backed, public-licensed, computable anesthesia information model based on pragmatism and simplicity** to facilitate adoption and implementation by the **broadest base of general anesthesia providers** enterprise-wide and in the community.

-Widespread use of VAEAM will allow exchange of the anesthesia record in computable form, and support inter-institutional interoperabiity, aggregation, research, and national quality improvement initiatives.
+Widespread use of VEAM will allow exchange of the anesthesia record in computable form, and support inter-institutional interoperabiity, aggregation, research, and national quality improvement initiatives.

  **USE CASES**